MedARC-AI/med-lm-envs/environments/agentclinic/README.md

 ### Agent Parameters

-Each agent (patient, measurement, moderator) can be configured via `--env-args`:
+Each agent (patient, measurement) can be configured via `--env-args`:

 ### Datasets